anttipham/Recommender-Systems/assignment4/README.md

 User movie and genre analyses is used to check if the individual users have rated the item high enough to get the item in the recommendations.

-Group genre analyses is used to check the group preference.
+Group genre analysis is used to check the group preference.

 General analysis is used to check general reasons why the item is not in the recommendations.
 For example, the item could be outside the top-10 recommendations due to a tie, or the analysis could recommend the user to ask for a bigger recommendation list etc.